 Communications, consultation and engagement, community relations and design

-The New Brighton Park Shoreline Restoration Project, a collaborative effort between the port authority, Vancouver Park Board, and Musqueam, Squamish and Tsleil-Waututh Nations, involved the enhancement of approximately two hectares of historically filled shoreline at New Brighton Park in east Vancouver, to provide high-value habitat for fish, birds and other wildlife.
+The New Brighton Park Shoreline Habitat Restoration Project, a collaborative effort between the port authority, Vancouver Park Board, and Musqueam, Squamish and Tsleil-Waututh Nations, involved the enhancement of approximately two hectares of historically filled shoreline at New Brighton Park in east Vancouver, to provide high-value habitat for fish, birds and other wildlife.

 This project is one of several Habitat Enhancement Program projects that involve Kirk & Co. in the design and delivery of robust consultation and engagement work.